prisin/Assignments/final/README.md

 1. Read the data from reviews.csv file stored in data folder and put it in a dataframe.
 2. Get all the reviewer names from reviewer name column and remove all the rows with no name.
 3. Get all the listings of each reviewer and get the frequent used listing of each reviewer.
-4. Find out which listing is mstly used by each reviewer.
+4. Get the location which is most frequent used by reviewer who gave max reviews.
-5. Get the location which is most frequent used by each reviewer.
+5. Plot graph of top reviewers and their count.

 # Analysis 3